singlebitxyz/convot/product.md

 4. Copy an embed script to place on their site.
 5. View analytics on what users are asking.

-End users on client sites interact with a **small chat widget** that connects to Gulp’s backend for intelligent responses.
+End users on client sites interact with a **small chat widget** that connects to Convot's backend for intelligent responses.

 ---